CaruzzoC/ds_absenteeism_proj/README.md

   * **0:** Not excessively absent
   * **1:** Excessively absent
 * Since it's the target, I made sure around half the data is excessively absent, and the other half is not.
-* The features 'Day of the Week', 'Daily Work Load Average', 'Distance to Work' did not have a strong enough weight, so i dropped these features.
+* The features 'Day of the Week', 'Daily Work Load Average', 'Distance to Work' did not have a strong enough weight, so I dropped these features.
 * The data range was sparse from a feature to an other, I then scaled the data excepted the binaries features.

 ## Model Building

-Firstly, i chose to split my data with the following ratio :
+Firstly, I chose to split my data with the following ratio :
  * **Training data:** 0.8
  * **Test data:** 0.2

 The predicted value is binnary, I chose to use a LogisticRegression model to make the predictions.
-Once the model fit, i watched the coefficient and odds of each features to get a better understandment of their importance.
+Once the model fit, I watched the coefficient and odds of each features to get a better understandment of their importance.
 ![coeff_odds_table](https://github.com/CaruzzoC/ds_absenteeism_proj/blob/master/image/coeff_odds_table.PNG)

 ## Productionization

-In this step, I pickled the model i made, and also the custom scaler.
-This python module i made make the integration easier.
+In this step, I pickled the model I made, and also the custom scaler.
+This python module I made, make the integration easier.
 With a new data, presenting the same shape as the first one, We fastly can get prediction.
 Using the absenteism_module methode, the "load_and_clean_data" method, and finally saving the result in a .csv file with the following method "predicted_outputs()".

 ## Tableau integration